jieter/f-engrave/README.md

  - Tests.

 ## TODOs
- - SVG export of text on circle.
+ - [ ] SVG export of text on circle.
- - Document settings in settings file and use longer, more descriptive names.
+ - [ ] Document settings in settings file and use longer, more descriptive names.
- - support settings 'TRADIUS', 'imagefile', 'clean_paths' and
+ - [ ] Clean up settings: support settings 'TRADIUS', 'imagefile', 'clean_paths',  'TCODE' (list of character codes for the string being engraved)
-   * 'TCODE': list of character codes for the string being engraved
+ - [ ] Compare some newly generated gcode files to the output of the f-engrave 1.41
- - Compare some gcode to the output of the f-engrave 1.41
+ - [ ] Font preview

 ## Running tests